urbanjost/M_fixedform/README.md

    with Ncurses from Fortran.
 That is it facilitates creating simple forms in terminal windows.

+###  Required dependencies ...
+   Requires the M_ncurses module and for the ncurses library to be available on the system.

 ## ![M_fixedform](docs/images/M_fixedform.gif)

    The idea of **M_fixedform** is based on fuzzy memories of the